 My doctoral research is on the validation of computer simulations.

-This requires the precise definition and modelling of validation experiments and experiments in general.
+This requires the precise definition and modelling of experiments for traceability and replicability.

 Through my research I advance the belief that validity is not a single value, but an everlasting process moderated by varying experimental conditions.